-Reaction Time
+Reaction time

-Reaction time showed a significant effect of age ($\chi^2(1) = 4.41$, p = 0.036), with older adults exhibiting longer reaction time than young adults.
-There was also a significant effect of target location ($\chi^2(2) = 11.7$, p = 0.003).
-Pairwise comparisons revealed that in both age groups the reaction time was greater for UT compared with LT (F(1,18) =16.37, p < 0.001).
-No significant interaction between age and target location was found.
+Reaction time showed a significant effect of age $(\chi^2(1)=4.41, p=0.036, f^2=0.10)$ , with older adults exhibiting longer reaction time than young adults.
+There was also a significant effect of target location $(\chi^2(2)=11.7, p=0.003)$ .
+Pairwise comparisons revealed that in both age groups the reaction time was greater for UT compared with ger.
+The green circles indicate the positions of the targets.
+Shaded areas C, D indicate standard deviation across individual trials.
+Joint angles are aligned to endpoint movement onset (dotted vertical line, Time = 0 ms)